Cleveland Birth Injury Attorneys

-- Bleeding under the cranial bone (cephalohematoma) can cause a raised lump to appear on the baby’s head within a few hours of birth.
+- Bleeding under the cranial bone (cephalohematoma) can cause a raised lump on the baby’s head within a few hours of birth.
 The baby’s body will gradually reabsorb the lump, although it may take up to three months to disappear entirely.

 Serious birth injuries to fetuses and newborns may include: